In These Trying Times, Is Glamorous Optimism The Answer – Or Tone-Deaf?

 As New Year’s Eve 2019 approached, we waved goodbye to the 2010s as many spoke of the real Roaring Twenties that were just around the corner.
-We were all ready to put a full stop on the decade that ended with Brexit, one unelected prime minister after another, the housing crisis, austerity and a climate crisis at boiling point.
+We were all ready to put a full stop on the decade that ended with austerity and a climate crisis at boiling point.
 The 2020s were brimming with potential, with GIFs circulating of Leonardo DiCaprio’s Jay Gatsby raising a glass of champagne as fireworks lit up the sky behind him, teasing us with promise.
 This would be our year.

 Advertisement